Some questions about TPE:

 Will there be a version for Android-based devices?

 Yes – it’s available now!
-TPE for Android requires Android 2.2 or higher.
+TPE for Android requires Android 4.2.1 or higher.
 It is optimised for phones rather than tablets, but will run on most tablets without any problem.
-The app is not currently available for Kindle Fire, although we are evaluating support for that device.
+The app is not currently available for Kindle Fire, as it depends on Google Services which are unavailable on that platform.

 Will there be a version for Windows Phone?